buggyrace/buggy-race-about/docs/buggy-editor/distributing-the-code.md

       The race server provides the editor source code as a zip file.<br>
       When you "publish" the zip file, you customise the README online, and the Python is updated to include (hardcoded) the URL of your race server.<br>
-      Git or GitHub isn't used.
+      Git, GitLab, or GitHub isn't used.
     </p>
   </div>
   <div>
     <label>Pros</label>
     <ul class="pros">
        <li>This is what you get if you accept the
-        <strong>default config settings</strong> in the "GitHub" group.
+        <strong>default config settings</strong> in the "VCS" group.
       </li>
       <li>
         It is the simplest to set up!